Studies suggest a third dose could be used to boost one's immunity against Coronavirus, months after the first and second shots

 The Covid-19 booster dose is a potential 'next step' in the global race to vaccinate the world's population against the virus.

 Studies show that the protection from the first and second shot is likely to weaken over time.
 According to Dr. Nawal Al Kaabi, Chairwoman of the National Covid-19 Clinical Management Committee, coronavirus immunity such as the protection provided by China's Sinopharm vaccine, lasts for only four to six months.

-A third vaccine dose has been considered by researchers to sustain protection, administered as boosters to previously immunised people.
+A third vaccine dose has been considered to sustain protection, administered as boosters to previously immunised people.